Revain Price Hits $0.0000 on Top Exchanges (REV)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Revain (CRYPTO:REV) is a token.
-Its launch date was August 4th, 2017.
+Revain is a token.
+Its genesis date was August 4th, 2017.
 Revain’s total supply is 85,061,485,690 tokens.
-Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.
+The official website for Revain is revain.org.
 Revain’s official message board is medium.com/revain.
-The official website for Revain is revain.org.
 The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.
+Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.

-It is usually not possible to buy alternative cryptocurrencies such as Revain directly using US dollars.
-Investors seeking to trade Revain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Revain using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Revain directly using U.S. dollars.
+Investors seeking to trade Revain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Revain using one of the aforementioned exchanges.

 Receive News & Updates for Revain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Revain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.